danielhros/lora-application-server/README.md

 ## Docker file explained

-Docker file is located at root level of project and it is used only for build and deploy mode.
+Docker file is located at root level of project and it is used only for deploy mode.

 ```dockerfile
 #Dockerfile